nmogil-tw/twilio-openai-agents-sdk-ts-starter/README.md

 ### Subject Resolution

+The system uses a pluggable Subject Resolver architecture to map channel-specific identifiers to canonical Subject IDs.

+#### Default Phone Subject Resolver

-The `DefaultPhoneSubjectResolver` normalizes phone numbers to ensure consistency:
+The `DefaultPhoneSubjectResolver` normalizes phone numbers and persists mappings for consistency:

 ```typescript
 // All these formats resolve to the same Subject ID